 (Article 231 (4) and (5) of the Directive 2009/138/EC)

-Decision on the application and transitional plan to extend the scope of the model
+Joint decision on the application and transitional plan to extend the scope of the model

-(1) Subject to Article 231 of Directive 2009/138/EC and to paragraph 2 of this Article, Articles 208 IM6 to 210 IM9 and Article 330(3) and (4) shall apply in case of an application of permission to use a group internal model as referred to in Article 231(1) of Directive 2009/138/EC.
+1. Prior to reaching a joint decision with other supervisory authorities concerned, as referred to in Article 231(2) of Directive 2009/138/EC, the group supervisor shall consult and involve in the assessment of the application the other supervisory authorities mentioned in Article IMG1(2).2.
+The joint decision by supervisory authorities concerned, shall be provided in an official language of the Member State of the group supervisor.
+The group supervisor shall provide the applicant and each supervisory authorities concerned with the decision translated in an official language of the Member State where the applicant has its head office.
+Each related insurance or reinsurance undertaking applying for the use of the group internal model to calculate their Solvency Capital Requirement shall be provided with the joint decision or, where relevant, with a translation of that decision, by the supervisory authority having authorised that undertaking.

-(2) The decision referred to in Article 231(5) of Directive 2009/138/EC shall be provided in an official language of the Member State of the group supervisor.
-The group supervisor shall provide the applicant, each supervisory authorities concerned and the other supervisory authorities involved in the assessment of the application with the decision translated in the official language of the Member State where the applicant has its head office.
-Each related insurance or reinsurance undertakings applying for the use of the group internal model to calculate their Solvency Capital Requirement shall be provided with the decision of the group supervisor or, where relevant, with a translation of that decision, by the supervisory authority having authorised that undertaking.
+2. In the joint decision referred to in Article 231(2), the supervisory authorities concerned may require the applicant to submit a realistic transitional plan to extend the scope of the group internal model.

 Article 334bis

 (Art.
 231(1) of Directive 2009/138/EC)